Realm-Bot/docs/dashboard/logs.md

 ## Logs Channel
   You can setup the channels where you want the logs for Ban, Kick, Warn, Automod, etc at the [dashboard](https://realmbot.dev)

-  To setup logs go to `Log channels` tab in your server dashboard and individually set the channel for each command listed there
+  To setup logs go to the `Log channels` tab in your server dashboard and individually set the channel for each command listed there

   ![](/images/Log_channel.png)

-  The message that is sent to the log channel when you run a command will of the following type
+  The message that is sent to the log channel when you run a command will be of the following type

   ![Example of ban log message](/images/ban_log.png)